 Peripheral arterial disease is narrowing due to atheroma of arteries other than those in the heart or brain.
 The arteries that take blood to the legs are the most commonly affected.

 If you can prevent a build-up of atheroma in the arteries, you are less likely to develop the above diseases.
-If you already have one of the above diseases you may prevent or delay it from getting worse if you prevent further build-up of atheroma.
+If you already have one of the above diseases you may prevent or delay it from becoming worse if you prevent further build-up of atheroma.
 Measures such as stopping smoking if you smoke, reducing a high blood cholesterol level, treating high blood pressure, eating a healthy diet, keeping your weight in check and doing some regular physical activity can help.
 See separate leaflet called Preventing Cardiovascular Diseases for more details.

 Dr Tim Kenny